USAJOBS/openopps-help/what-is-new/index.md

 ### Bug Fixes

-* Fixed issue so when a user archives more than one saved search, their saved searches does not disappear.
+* Fixed issue so when a user archives more than one saved search, their saved searches do not disappear.

 ## Changes made July 24, 2020